dewocracy/careers/fullstack-developer-backend.md

 ## Process 🏁

 1. Initial filter by reading your CV/LinkedIn/Github or anything you can provide us.
-2. Call with one of us which includes a small tech exercise (it shouldn't take more than 2h).
+2. Call with one of us which includes a small tech exercise. _Depending on the candindate experience this step will be skip_
 3. Call with the rest of the team.
 4. We send an offer :)